 Cocaine addiction is a substance use disorder that is dangerous to health and life.
 The habit has caused addiction in millions of American men and women.
 Many of them are young and between the ages of 18-30.
 General overdose rates are high and overdose death rates are stunning!
 This drug is so dangerous and lethal that people have died from their first dose.

 Based on a 2014 report from the National Survey on Drug Use and Health (NSDUH), cocaine use remains persistent since 2009.
 Further, over 1 in 3 drug abuse incidents that led to emergency room visits involved cocaine.
 That was a staggering 505,224 of the nearly 1.3 million visits.
-Also, in 2009, overdose deaths involving cocaine was 3,822.
+Also, in 2009, overdose deaths involving cocaine were 3,822.
 In 2017, the numbers climbed to 13,942.
-In 2013 alone, almost 5,000 people died from cocaine overdose.
+In 2013 alone, almost 5,000 people died from a cocaine overdose.

 What is Cocaine?